-Teaching Staff – Ros Honeywill and Darren Lester
+Teaching Staff – Ros Honeywill, Darren Lester and Margaret Hardwick

 All the teachers in the department are French specialists who have lived and worked in France, with wide experience of its culture and language.